Degree Requirements

 Requirements for Joint-Degree Programs

-Students who are candidates for degrees in any of the joint programs sponsored by the Graduate School and Yale’s professional schools must meet the requirements established by each school for the degree they are seeking.
-Degree requirements in the Graduate School include both the Graduate School’s general requirements and any special requirements set by the relevant department or program.
-In all cases the Honors requirement must be fulfilled in non-research courses offered primarily for Graduate School students, taken after matriculation in the Graduate School.
+Students who are candidates for degrees in any of the joint programs sponsored by the graduate school and Yale’s professional schools must meet the requirements established by each school for the degree they are seeking.
+Degree requirements in the graduate school include both the graduate school’s general requirements and any special requirements set by the relevant department or program.
+In all cases the Honors requirement must be fulfilled in non-research courses offered primarily for graduate school students, taken after matriculation in the graduate school.

 J.D./Ph.D. and J.D./M.A.
 Programs

-Admission to the Graduate School joint-degree programs with the Law School, described below, requires separate admission to both schools as well as approval by the appropriate associate dean in each school, and by the director of graduate studies in the student’s Graduate School department.
+Admission to the graduate school joint-degree programs with the Law School, described below, requires separate admission to both schools as well as approval by the appropriate associate dean in each school, and by the director of graduate studies in the student’s graduate school department.
 Students must apply for admission to a joint program no later than their first year of study in a J.D., Ph.D., or two-year M.A. program, and must matriculate in the joint program no later than the beginning of their second year.
 Students wishing to pursue a J.D./M.A. in a one-year M.A. program must matriculate in the M.A. program as a joint-degree candidate.

 In the J.D./Ph.D. program, the first year of study is spent principally in the Law School.
 The second and third years are combined according to the interest of the student.
 As many as six term courses, designated by the student at the beginning of the term, may be counted toward both degrees.
 During this time all course work and language requirements for the Ph.D. program are normally completed.
 The J.D. should be completed by the end of the fourth year.
 During the fifth year the student is expected to complete all remaining predissertation requirements and be admitted to candidacy.
 The teaching requirement for the Ph.D. will normally be completed by this time.
 Any exception to this pattern of study must be approved by the appropriate associate dean.

 The minimum residence requirement in the J.D./Ph.D. program is four years.
-The tuition requirement is two and one-half years in the Law School and three and one-half years in the Graduate School.
-Financial aid for tuition is provided by each school according to its own criteria, typically for two and one-half years in the Law School and three and one-half years in the Graduate School, and is awarded by each school during the terms in which the student pays tuition in that school.
-Students are not eligible for financial aid from the Graduate School during terms in which they are registered at another school.
+The tuition requirement is two and one-half years in the Law School and three and one-half years in the graduate school.
+Financial aid for tuition is provided by each school according to its own criteria, typically for two and one-half years in the Law School and three and one-half years in the graduate school, and is awarded by each school during the terms in which the student pays tuition in that school.
+Students are not eligible for financial aid from the graduate school during terms in which they are registered at another school.

 In the J.D./M.A. program, the J.D. and M.A. degrees are awarded simultaneously at the end of the fourth year of study in one-year M.A. programs and at the end of four and one-half years of study in two-year M.A. programs.
-The Graduate School residence and tuition requirement for J.D./M.A. students in one-year M.A. programs is one year; students in two-year M.A. programs have a one and one-half year tuition and residence requirement in the Graduate School.
+The graduate school residence and tuition requirement for J.D./M.A. students in one-year M.A. programs is one year; students in two-year M.A. programs have a one and one-half year tuition and residence requirement in the graduate school.
 In all cases students pay three years of tuition in the Law School.
-Students in J.D./M.A. programs, like other students in M.A. programs, are not ordinarily eligible for University Fellowship aid through the Graduate School.
+Students in J.D./M.A. programs, like other students in M.A. programs, are not ordinarily eligible for University Fellowship aid through the graduate school.
 Students usually enroll in the Law School during the first year of study.
 The pattern of enrollment in subsequent years depends on whether the M.A. program is a one-year or a two-year program.

 M.D.-Ph.D.
 Program

-This program is sponsored jointly by the Graduate School and the School of Medicine.
+This program is sponsored jointly by the graduate school and the School of Medicine.
 Applications for admission to the joint program are reviewed by a committee composed of faculty members and deans from both schools.
 Normally, admission to the program includes simultaneous admission to both schools.
 However, students may apply to the joint program normally by October 15 of their second year of study in either the M.D. or Ph.D. program, and they must matriculate in the joint program no later than the beginning of the following year.

-Students request affiliation with a particular department or program in the Graduate School by the beginning of their third year of study in the joint program, after their course and research interests have been defined.
+Students request affiliation with a particular department or program in the graduate school by the beginning of their third year of study in the joint program, after their course and research interests have been defined.
 Although students usually pursue their research in one of the biological sciences, those interested in earning the Ph.D. through work in another department may do so under certain circumstances, with the approval of the M.D.-Ph.D. committee and of the relevant department or program.
-At the time of the student’s affiliation with a non-biological/biomedical science department or program, permission for any adjustment to the teaching requirement must be obtained from the Graduate School.
+At the time of the student’s affiliation with a non-biological/biomedical science department or program, permission for any adjustment to the teaching requirement must be obtained from the graduate school.
 Requests for adjustments to the program’s teaching requirement should be submitted by the director of graduate studies and by the director of the M.D.-Ph.D. program, as part of a student’s proposed plan of study, to the associate dean for graduate student advising and academic support.

 The residence requirement in this program is seven years.
-The tuition requirement is three and one-half years in the School of Medicine and two and one-half years in the Graduate School.
+The tuition requirement is three and one-half years in the School of Medicine and two and one-half years in the graduate school.
 To qualify for the M.D. and Ph.D. degrees, students must satisfy all degree requirements of both schools.
-Normally, a student admitted to this joint program must satisfy the Graduate School Honors requirement and all predissertation requirements within four terms of affiliation with the Ph.D. department.
-This schedule may be adjusted for students who have been enrolled in either the School of Medicine or the Graduate School before admission to the M.D.-Ph.D. program.
+Normally, a student admitted to this joint program must satisfy the graduate school Honors requirement and all predissertation requirements within four terms of affiliation with the Ph.D. department.
+This schedule may be adjusted for students who have been enrolled in either the School of Medicine or the graduate school before admission to the M.D.-Ph.D. program.

 Ph.D./M.B.A.
 Program

 The joint-degree program combines the two-year M.B.A. degree from the School of Management (SOM) with the six-year Ph.D.
 It allows students to complete requirements for both degrees in roughly seven years rather than the eight or more years that would be required if the degrees were pursued separately.
 Both degrees will be awarded simultaneously once the student has fulfilled the degree requirements of both programs.
-Like all graduate students, joint-degree students receive a full financial aid package from the Graduate School during the terms registered there.
+Like all graduate students, joint-degree students receive a full financial aid package from the graduate school during the terms registered there.
 For students in the humanities and social sciences, this includes four years of tuition fellowship, five years of stipend, and health fellowship for Yale Health coverage for each term registered.
 Funding for students in the sciences reflects standard, departmental packages.
 Students will pay one and one-half years of tuition for the three terms registered at SOM.

-The SOM and the Graduate School use independent admissions processes and make independent admissions decisions.
+The SOM and the graduate school use independent admissions processes and make independent admissions decisions.
 Applicants must submit the results of the GMAT and, if required by the prospective Ph.D. program, the results of the GRE.
-Prospective students who are not currently enrolled in either the Graduate School or SOM may apply to both schools simultaneously.
-Students already enrolled in the Graduate School normally apply to SOM after taking one course at SOM and apply to matriculate at SOM any time after they have passed their Ph.D. qualifying examinations at the Graduate School but prior to beginning the fifth year of study.
+Prospective students who are not currently enrolled in either the graduate school or SOM may apply to both schools simultaneously.
+Students already enrolled in the graduate school normally apply to SOM after taking one course at SOM and apply to matriculate at SOM any time after they have passed their Ph.D. qualifying examinations at the graduate school but prior to beginning the fifth year of study.
 This pattern, however, is flexible, and students interested in the joint degree should consult the websites of their departments or programs for further information.
-Students enrolled at SOM may apply to the Graduate School during the first year of study at SOM.
+Students enrolled at SOM may apply to the graduate school during the first year of study at SOM.
 Following admission to both programs, each student must complete a form requesting joint-degree status.
-The form must be signed by the appropriate associate dean at the Graduate School and at SOM and the student’s director of graduate studies.
+The form must be signed by the appropriate associate dean at the graduate school and at SOM and the student’s director of graduate studies.

-A student in the Graduate School who wishes to pursue the joint degree will normally be required to take one course at SOM before applying there.
+A student in the graduate school who wishes to pursue the joint degree will normally be required to take one course at SOM before applying there.
 To enroll in the course, the student will need to obtain the permission of the SOM instructor and state the intention to apply to the joint-degree program.
-The Graduate School will waive one course during the term in which the student takes this preliminary course at SOM.
+The graduate school will waive one course during the term in which the student takes this preliminary course at SOM.
 For students in some disciplines, this prerequisite to admission will be waived.
-The student is expected to complete the qualifying exams and prospectus according to the standard schedule set by the Graduate School.
-The student will normally begin study at SOM after completing the departmental Ph.D. qualifying examinations at the Graduate School, but there are exceptions to this pattern described on the departmental websites.
+The student is expected to complete the qualifying exams and prospectus according to the standard schedule set by the graduate school.
+The student will normally begin study at SOM after completing the departmental Ph.D. qualifying examinations at the graduate school, but there are exceptions to this pattern described on the departmental websites.
 Upon admission to SOM, the joint-degree student will register at SOM for the first-year core of courses.
-Students may not fulfill any Graduate School requirements during this time, nor may they serve as teaching fellows in the Graduate School in any capacity.
-The student must register for a third term at SOM and complete four additional courses, normally prior to the beginning of the sixth year of study at the Graduate School.
+Students may not fulfill any graduate school requirements during this time, nor may they serve as teaching fellows in the graduate school in any capacity.
+The student must register for a third term at SOM and complete four additional courses, normally prior to the beginning of the sixth year of study at the graduate school.
 Depending on the schedule of individual students, they may or may not complete all four of these remaining courses within a single term at SOM.
-If they do not, they may complete outstanding courses while registered at the Graduate School, but in all circumstances, students are required to pay a third term of tuition to SOM.
+If they do not, they may complete outstanding courses while registered at the graduate school, but in all circumstances, students are required to pay a third term of tuition to SOM.

-A student who has been admitted to the Graduate School while completing the first-year core at SOM may begin course work in the Graduate School the following year.
-Once a joint-degree student has matriculated at the Graduate School, it is expected that the student remain registered continuously until completing the qualifying exams.
-During this time, the student may undertake limited course work at SOM, but may not register there for the third and final term until the student has passed qualifying exams at the Graduate School.
+A student who has been admitted to the graduate school while completing the first-year core at SOM may begin course work in the graduate school the following year.
+Once a joint-degree student has matriculated at the graduate school, it is expected that the student remain registered continuously until completing the qualifying exams.
+During this time, the student may undertake limited course work at SOM, but may not register there for the third and final term until the student has passed qualifying exams at the graduate school.
 Prospective students who apply simultaneously may start the joint degree at either school and follow the schedules outlined above.

 All joint-degree students are subject to the codes of conduct published in the bulletins of their respective programs.
-Joint-degree students will receive separate transcripts from SOM and the Graduate School.
+Joint-degree students will receive separate transcripts from SOM and the graduate school.
 Each transcript will list the courses required for the respective school’s portion of the joint degree.
 Each course taken may be counted toward one degree only.
 Students’ transcripts will reflect the joint-degree status.
 A joint-degree student who decides not to complete both degrees may petition both schools to receive a single degree if the requirements for the single degree, including the two-year tuition requirement at SOM, are met.

-Professional Ethics and Responsible Conduct in Research
+Responsible and Ethical Conduct in Research

 Master’s and Ph.D.
 Students

 At the start of their first year of study, all master’s and Ph.D. students are required to attend sessions on professional ethics, including academic integrity, prevention of sexual misconduct, and discrimination and harassment reporting.
-Students must also complete an approved online training module in professional ethics before they can register for the second term of their first year.
+Students must also complete an approved online RECR training module in professional ethics before they can register for the second term of their first year.

-Additional requirements: (1) Students in the natural sciences must complete a department-based RCR course by the end of their first year of study.
-Master’s students in the natural sciences will not be charged tuition for this course; (2) Students in the humanities and social sciences who receive funding from a U.S. government grant or fellowship are required to complete an online RCR course offered by CITI within one month of the start of the funding.
+Additional requirements: (1) Students in the natural sciences must complete a department-based RECR course by the end of their first year of study.
+Master’s students in the natural sciences will not be charged tuition for this course; (2) Students in the humanities and social sciences who receive funding from a U.S. government grant or fellowship are required to complete an online RECR course offered by CITI within one month of the start of the funding.

 Students in the Division of Special Registration (DSR)